08mrunali/Supermarket-Billing-System/supermarket-billing-system-main/README.md

 # Super-Market-Billing-System
-A super market billing system made using CPP by Team #3, CSE B submitting for our Object Oriented Programming using C++ mini project in the academic year 2020-21.
+A super market billing system made using CPP and Object Oriented Programming.

 <!-- TABLE OF CONTENTS -->